 You can float for an hour from Riverbend Park up to Drake Park in the downtown area.
 Various rental operators offer tube rental (with life jackets, required by law for minors) and transfers to get you from start to end of this incredibly popular water trail.

-In the peak of summer, you’ll want to book a few days out to ensure you get your preferred time slot, especially weekends.
+In the peak of summer, you’ll want to book a few days out to ensure you get your preferred time slot, especially at weekends.
 Some companies to try:

 - Tumola Creek (that’s the company with the bright orange tubes, pictured here!)
-They operate a park and ride service.
+They operate a park-and-ride service.

 - Sun Country Tours – reliable local operator